 Plantar fasciitis is the most common cause of heel pain, and it affects an estimated 10% of adults at some point during their lifetimes.
-Dr. Dustin Hubbard and Dr. Ralph Dixon at Fairbanks Foot and Ankle have extensive experience treating plantar fasciitis, helping relieve their patients’ pain so they can get back to their normal activities.
+Dr. Dustin Hubbard at Fairbanks Foot and Ankle has extensive experience treating plantar fasciitis, helping relieve their patients’ pain so they can get back to their normal activities.
 When you develop heel pain, call the office in Fairbanks, Alaska or use online booking to schedule an appointment.

 Plantar Fasciitis Q & A